isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-This is at best a degradation of performance, and at worst it will cause a deadlock.
-When a suspension point is reached, such as co_await, execution of the current function stops and other code begins to run.
-It may be a long period of time before the coroutine resumes.
-For that entire duration the lock will be held and cannot be acquired by other threads to perform work.
+This pattern creates a significant risk of deadlocks.
+Some types of waits will allow the current thread to perform additional work until the asynchronous operation has completed.
+If the thread holding the lock performs work that requires the same lock then it will deadlock because it is trying to acquire a lock that it is already holding.

+If the coroutine completes on a different thread from the thread that acquired the lock then that is undefined behavior.
+Even with an explicit return to the original thread an exception might be thrown before coroutine resumes and the result will be that the lock guard is not destructed.

 ##### Example, Bad